firebolt-db/godocs/docs/sql_reference/functions-reference/numeric/array-to-string.md

 layout: default
 title: ARRAY_TO_STRING
 description: Reference material for ARRAY_TO_STRING function
+grand_parent: SQL functions
-parent: SQL functions
+parent: Array functions
+great_grand_parent: SQL reference
 ---

 # ARRAY\_TO\_STRING

-Concatenates an array of `TEXT` elements using an optional delimiter.
-If no delimiter is provided, an empty string is used instead.
+Converts each array element to its text representation, and concatenates those using an optional delimiter.
+If no delimiter is provided, an empty string is used instead. `NULL` array elements are omitted.

 ## Syntax
 {: .no_toc}